 7 Ways to Prevent Blisters on Your Feet from Walking

-Blisters on your feet from walking or any other type of exercising can be challenging to deal with.
+Blisters on your feet from walking or any other type of exercise can be challenging to deal with.
 Not only can they be painful while exercising, but they can also be problematic when working or engaging in social activities.
 Fortunately, blisters on your feet are almost always preventable.
-Below are 7 tips to follow that can help you prevent blisters.
+Below are seven tips to follow that can help you prevent blisters.

 1. Wear the Right Shoes

-One of the most important tips that you can follow to help avoid the development of blisters on your feet while walking is to wear the right shoes.
+One of the most essential tips to help prevent blisters on your feet while walking is to wear the right shoes.
 After all, the most common cause of blisters is shoes that are not properly fitted.

 Whether they are too short, too narrow, or too large in certain spots… poor-fitting shoes can cause additional friction on your skin in certain places.
 If you wear the shoes long enough, it can quickly lead to the development of blisters.
 Due to this, it would be wise to have your feet properly measured and fitted for good exercise shoes.